codemie-ai/codemie-katas/katas/sdk-python-cv-review-workflow/steps.md

 ## 🎯 Challenge 6: Clean Up Resources

-**Goal:** Learn workflow lifecycle management by cleaning up test resources
+**Goal:** Learn resource lifecycle management by cleaning up workflow and assistant

 ### Instructions

 It's good practice to clean up test resources when you're done experimenting.
-Here's how to delete the workflow:
+Let's delete both the workflow and the real assistant we created.

+1. **Delete the workflow**:
 ```python
 # List workflows to verify it exists
 workflows = client.workflows.list(per_page=50)